hlv-kakashi/KFC-clone-full-stack/README.md

 <p>
 KFC (Kentucky Fried Chicken) is an American fast food restaurant chain headquartered in Louisville, Kentucky, that specializes in fried chicken.
-It is the world's second-largest restaurant chain after McDonald's, with 22,621 locations globally in 150 countries.
+It is the world's second-largest restaurant chain after McDonald's.
 KFC was founded by Colonel Harland Sanders, an entrepreneur who began selling fried chicken from his roadside restaurant in Corbin, Kentucky.
-KFC popularized chicken in the fast-food industry, diversifying the market by challenging the established dominance of the hamburger.
 By branding himself as "Colonel Sanders", Harland became a prominent figure of American cultural history and his image remains widely used in KFC advertising to this day.
 KFC was one of the first American fast-food chains to expand internationally, opening outlets in Canada, the United Kingdom, Mexico and Jamaica by the mid-1960s.
 </p>